pechemann/jsax-rs/docs/jasx-rs-reference/jsax-rs-state-interface.md

 - `:artist` => leonardo-da-vinci
 - `:opus` => mona-lisa

-So, when using these values as parameters of the `getApplicationStateRepresentation()` method, it will return the following resolved URI:
+So, when using these values as parameters of the `getResourceStateRepresentation()` method, it will return the following resolved URI:

 ```
 http://api.example.restapi.org/france/paris/louvre/leonardo-da-vinci/mona-lisa